mSvcBench/muBench/Docs/Manual.md

 #### Runner <!-- omit in toc -->

 The `Runner` is the tool that loads the application with HTTP requests sent to the NGINX access gateway.
-It can use different `workload_type`, namely: `file`, `greedy`, and `periodic` (see later)
+It can use different `workload_type`, namely: `file`, `greedy`, and `periodic` (see later).
-To Runner takes as input the `RunnerParameters.json` as the following one.
+The Runner takes as input a `RunnerParameters.json` file as the following one.

 ```json
 {